Garrett girls clinch NECC season title

 After finishing last season undefeated in NECC play with a 10-0 record, the Garrett girls basketball team was able to repeat their performance this season after defeating the Lakeland Lakers 55-32 in Lagrange Friday night.

-Ironically, the last NECC regular season game that the Class 3A No. 2 Railroaders lost was against the Lakers on the road back on Jan.
-31, 2020, losing that matchup 41-38.
+Ironically, the last NECC regular season game that the Class 3A No. 2 Railroaders lost was 41-38 to the Lakers on the road back on Jan.
+31, 2020.

 Morgan Ostrowski was the star of the night for the Railroaders, finishing with a game-high 24 points and 12 rebounds.
 Bailey Kelham was second in both categories with 12 points and five rebounds.
 Nataley Armstrong added six points and had double figures with 13 assists, while Faith Owen scored six points.

-At halftime, Garrett’s lead had grown to 31-9 and were up 42-16 after three quarters.
+At halftime, Garrett’s lead had grown to 31-9.
+The visitors were up 42-16 after three quarters.

-Additional scorers for Garrett were sophomores Makenna Malcolm (3), Brooklyn Jacobs (2) and Kelsey Bergman (2).
+Makenna Malcolm finished with three points.
+Kelsey Bergman and Brooklyn Jacobs had two each for the Railroaders.

 Lakeland’s leading scorer was junior Peyton Hartsough with 11 points.
 Alivia Rasler added nine.